kathorn89/kathorn89/README.md

-## Hi there :wave:
+## Hi, I'm สมปอง :wave:

-Hi!
-I'm Phatchathorn Punyatharo (Ping-Ping), a Performance Test Engineer based in Bangkok, Thailand.
-I graduated in Computer Engineering (BE.) from King Mongkut's University of Technology Thonburi (KMUTT).

-Currently, I'm a Performance Tester in Software Quality Control at Playtorium Solutions, with over 80% of my work focused on non-functional testing using LoadRunner, JMeter, and k6.
+Currently, I'm a Performance Tester in Software Quality Control, with over 80% of my work focused on non-functional testing using LoadRunner, JMeter, and k6.
 I'm growing toward shift-left testing — because strong quality control starts before release, not after — with the goal of evolving beyond test execution into a true Software Engineer in Test.

 ## Experienced with :rocket: